futoin/specs/draft/ftn6_iface_executor_concept.md

 Only Base64-encoded signature in sent back in the "sec" field.

+### 1.4.
+Internal system calls security

+If internal communication channel is used, a special "-internal" user name can be passed in "sec" field.

+Such internal calls must bypass Auth Service processing and trust on-behalf-of data in request message.
+Otherwise, user info must "-internal" for both local and global user ID, SL_SYSTEM must be set as security level.

+Normally, internal channel can exist only with the same process.

 # 2. Native Executor interface requirements

 Language/platform should support runtime introspection and